Ways To Prevent IT Abuse

 If you think the information in the phishing or spear phishing email is important or otherwise useful, verify the information independently.
 No reputable financial institution will ask you to submit your login, password, or credit card information through email or a link in email.
 If you receive an email that appears to be from your bank or credit card company, call the 800-number on the back of your bank or credit card and verify.

-If you have a question about a phishing message that you receive, send a copy of the message with full headers to email@example.com, and ask the Abuse Team to help you determine if the information provided in the message is legitimate.
+If you have a question about a phishing message that you receive, send a copy of the message with full headers to [email protected], and ask the IT Abuse Team to help you determine if the information provided in the message is legitimate.

 Do not reply to the sender, or click on any links in these messages.
 Do not open any attachments, as they may contain viruses or other malware.
-You might also check the ITS Security Alerts and Warnings page to see if the message has been reported.
+You might also check the Security Alerts and Warnings page to see if the message has been reported.

 Never "Share" Accounts